 Explanation

-If you’ve granted a group No self-service access to a database or table, people can still view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.
+If you’ve granted a group View data access of “Can view” to a database or table, people can view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.

-The Block data permission is available on paid versions of Metabase.
+The Blocked data permission is available on Pro and Enterprise versions of Metabase.
 If you block a group’s access to a database, members of that group will not be able to see any data from this database, regardless of their collection permissions.

 Getting a “permission denied” error message